Skip to content ↓

 Our Vision

-Our vision statement is ‘Together we learn and grow’, which encapsulates our view that success as a school is achieved only through engagement of all stakeholders; children, staff, parents and governors.
+It is our view that success as a school is achieved only through engagement of all stakeholders; children, staff, parents and governors.
 Our vision is:

 • To develop resilient, confident and emotionally intelligent children who demonstrate a love for learning that enables them to be active citizens who achieve all they want to in life.